GWeindel/hmp/README.rst

 pyHSMM-MVPA
 ==========

-`pyHSMM-MVPA`_ is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis of electr-encephalographic data.
+`pyHSMM-MVPA`_ is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis of electro-encephalographic data.

 Documentation